SenseTecnic/wotkit-docs/source/api_v1/api_orgs.rst

 	* - **Method**
 	  - DELETE
 	* - **Returns**
-	  - **200 OK** on success.
+	  - **204 No Content** on success.
 A JSON object in the response body containing a list of usernames.

 |